 Older and overlooked

 In 2017, three-quarters of the people who died in the Tubbs Fire that ravaged Napa and Sonoma counties were over the age of 65.
 Long-term care facility staff abandoned nearly 100 seniors during the fire.
 When the Camp Fire destroyed Paradise, more than three-quarters of the identified victims were also older.
-Working with radio reporters, I sought to understand what California governments and communities were doing to protect a growing population of older people increasingly living in fire-prone areas.
+I worked with public radio reporters to explore the safety of our seniors.

 Just weeks after publication, hundreds of older people were stranded in idling buses and folding chairs outside an evacuation center as the Glass Fire bore down on their retirement community.

 Our series was awarded a Murrow for the best national investigative radio broadcast in 2020.
-But the best reward was when Jerry Canaday, 68, used a searchable map I developed with Lo Benichou of CalMatters to look up his fire risk.
+But the best reward was when Jerry Canaday, 68, used a searchable map I developed with Lo Bénichou of CalMatters to look up his fire risk.
 We had followed Canaday for years as he lost two homes to fires.